-CWI & ProRail will Collaborate on Incident Handling on the Dutch Railways
+CWI & ProRail to Collaborate on Incident Handling on the Dutch Railways

 CWI and ProRail have recently started a research collaboration in the field of incident handling on the Dutch railways.
 The 4-year research plan focuses on the prevention and handling of a wide range of incidents on the railway, such as railway runners, infrastructure disruptions and collisions.
 The Incident Management department of ProRail focuses on the prevention of disruptions and if disruptions occur, making the track available again quickly for train traffic.
 The aim is to prevent trains from stopping for an unnecessarily long time as a result of these disruptions, resulting in delays or failure of trains.
 ProRail wants to improve its services by using the knowledge in the field of mathematical modeling, optimization and analysis techniques of the research groups Networks & Optimization and Stochastics of CWI.